isc-projects/bind9/bin/dnssec/dnssec-keygen.rst

    This option generates a key, but does not publish it or sign with it.
 This option is incompatible with :option:`-P` and :option:`-A`.

-.. option:: -g generator

-   This option indicates the generator to use if generating a Diffie-Hellman key.
-Allowed values are 2 and 5.
-If no generator is specified, a known prime from :rfc:`2539` is used if possible; otherwise the default is 2.

 .. option:: -h